 - Assured Guaranty Municipal Corp.
-(AGM) merged with and into Assured Guaranty Inc. (AG), effective August 1, 2024 - Some of the benefits of the merger include: - Created a larger, combined company to guarantee all the obligations in both the AGM and AG insured portfolios - Improved corporate capital efficiency - Improved policyholder protection as holders of each insured obligation will benefit from: - A larger investment portfolio - A larger capital base - Greater claims-paying resources - Improved operating efficiency - Eliminated duplicative reporting requirements - Simplified administration and brand marketing - Resulted in a single principal regulator (Maryland Insurance Administration)
+(AGM) merged with and into Assured Guaranty Inc. (AG), effective August 1, 2024 - Some of the benefits of the merger include: - Created a larger, combined company to guarantee all the obligations in both the AGM and AG insured portfolios - Improved corporate capital efficiency - Improved policyholder protection as each holder of an insured obligation benefits from: - A larger investment portfolio - A larger capital base - Greater claims-paying resources - Improved operating efficiency - Eliminated duplicative reporting requirements - Simplified administration and brand marketing - Resulted in a single principal regulator (Maryland Insurance Administration)

-With the completion of the merger:
+• With the completion of the merger:

 - The combined entity maintained the pre-merger rating levels that were shared by each of AGM and AG

 - AA (stable) at S&P Global Ratings

 - AA+ (stable) at Kroll Bond Rating Agency

 - A1 (stable) at Moody's Investors Service

-- AGM's U.K. and French subsidiaries became subsidiaries of AG with no change to their financial guarantees, operations or rating levels
+- AGM's U.K. and French subsidiaries became subsidiaries of AG with no change to their financial guaranties, operations or rating levels